FLEAS

 Life Cycle

 Most fleas lay several hundred eggs per female, either in the nest of a most or on the host from where they usually fall into the nest.
 The larvae, with three instars, live in the nest from several weeks to many months, feeding on organic matter.
 Only one species has a parasitic larvae which burrows into the skin of the host.
+Learning how to get rid of fleas is crucial for the health and comfort of the host.

 The larvae pupate within various shaped cocoons in the nest and adult emergence can be delayed up to several months until a suitable host is present.
 The vibration of a host arriving is enough to trigger the emergence of adult fleas.